Eric-Wallace/starcraft-research-papers/README.md

 As a note, there do exist differences between the Starcraft Brood War and Starcraft II.
 In order to reflect that I have put an indicator of which game each paper in published about.

+Secondly, there is extensive research into reinforcement learning for game agents.
+Rather than attempting to compile a complete list of papers in this field, lets solely focus on papers working in or mentioning starcraft.

 ## Contents

 * [Starcraft Bots](#starcraft-bots)